tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ![comb_1](Images/comb_1.PNG)

-* Now compare the SMOTE-sampled data to the SMOTEENN sampled data, which is significantly more differentiated and removes some of the outliers from each class.
+* Now compare the SMOTE-sampled data to the SMOTEENN sampled data, which is much more differentiated and removes some of the outliers from each class.

 ![comb_2](Images/comb_2.PNG)

-Walkthrough the rest of the code and pause for questions before moving on to the next activity.
+Walk through the rest of the code and pause for questions before moving on to the next activity.

-### 14. Students Do: Combination Sampling (15 min)
+### 14. Student Do: Combination Sampling (15 min)

 In this activity, students will research and practice combination sampling with the imbalanced-learn library.